43-Some newer tracks

 This is just a working title, not being able to think of anything better at the moment; mainly because it uses a lot of loops from Puremagnetik soundware developers.
 The player to the right has a first cut at an arrangment.

-Next up are a couple tracks from around Feb 2010: “Whispers of Doom” and “Robot Monster 3” (hosted at Soundcloud as you can probably tell.)
+Next up there were a couple tracks from around Feb 2010: “Whispers of Doom” and “Robot Monster 3”.

 No stamps (version 4)